-Crews from a dozen nations have been searching by air and sea for the ARA San Juan, which has 44 crew aboard and was last contacted off Argentina on November 15.
+Teams from a dozen nations have been searching by air and sea for the ARA San Juan, which has 44 crew aboard and was last contacted off the coast of Argentina on November 15.

-The San Juan, if intact after an initial emergency, would have enough air to last seven to 10 days, if it remained fully immersed during that time, experts say.
-If the submarine has surfaced or "snorkeled" -- that is, raised a tube to the surface to refresh the vessel's air -- the crew may have bought more time.
+The San Juan has enough air to last seven to 10 days if it has remained fully immersed since that time, experts say.
+If the submarine has surfaced or “snorkeled” – that is, raised a tube to the surface to refresh the vessel’s air – since then, the crew may have bought more time.

 Balbi said information about the noise had first been given to Argentina on Wednesday by the United States.